 a catalyst for change

-For nearly 20 years, our local partner in Nepal has restored over 600 rescued children through their safes homes.
+For nearly 20 years, our local partner in Nepal has restored over 600 rescued children through their safe homes.
 However, the multiple facilities they require are all rented, making them vulnerable to eviction, security risks, annual rent increases and an overall lack of space to restore more children.

 Our team has the ability and the passion to restore more survivors of abuse, but our safe home facilities don't.
 To increase our capacity to care for more brave survivors, we need permanent facilities to call our own.